ministryotech/backbone-ribs/README.md

 ```

 ### Where can I get it? ###
-You can download the javascript file from the source here and add it to your website manually or you can use any of the following pacakge managers...
+You can download the javascript file (dev or minified version) from the downloads page here and add it to your website manually or you can use any of the following package managers...

 - **NPM** - TBC
 - **NUGET** - TBC

 ### Contribution guidelines ###
 If you would like to contribute to the project, please contact me.

+The source code can be used in a simple text editor or within Visual Studio using NodeJS Tools for Visual Studio.

 ### Who do I talk to? ###
 * Keith Jackson - keith@ministryotech.co.uk